Latent Autoencoder Ensemble Kalman Filter for Nonlinear Data assimilation: Latent-Space Ensemble Kalman Filter

 \subsection{Network architecture and learning framework}

-The latent autoencoder (LAE) framework consists of a state encoder $\mathscr{E}$, a decoder $\mathscr{D}$, a latent linear transition operator $\mathbf{A}$, and an observation encoder $\mathscr{E}_{\mathrm{obs}}$, as illustrated in Fig.~\ref{fig1}.
+The latent autoencoder (LAE) framework consists of a state encoder $\mathscr{E}$, a decoder $\mathscr{D}$, a latent linear transition operator $\mathbf{A}$, an observation encoder $\mathscr{E}_{\mathrm{obs}}$, and a latent observation operator $\mathbf{H}$, as illustrated in Fig.~\ref{fig1}.
 The central objective is to learn a low-dimensional representation that is expressive enough to capture nonlinear system dynamics, while enforcing a structure that is compatible with linear--Gaussian filtering.
 In particular, the learned latent representation is designed so that the system evolution and observation process admit linear models, thereby restoring structural consistency with ensemble Kalman filtering.

 To this end, we adopt a two-stage training strategy.
 The first stage focuses on learning a stable latent linear dynamical system from state trajectories.
 The second stage aligns observations with the learned latent state, ensuring consistency between forecast and analysis steps in the subsequent filtering procedure.